-- A riverfront park comprised of nearly seven acres of new open space - The award-winning Michael S. Van Leesten Memorial Pedestrian Bridge across the Providence River - An approximately 1,300-car garage sited adjacent to the District - City Walk part of a citywide urban trail network that runs through the District and creates regional connections between Providence neighborhoods, parks, and civic institutions - The Downtown Transit Connector (DTC) a high frequency, direct bus rapid transit service from the Providence Amtrak/MBTA Station and Hospital District, routed through the District
+- 195 District Park, a riverfront park comprised of nearly seven acres of new open space - The award-winning Michael S. Van Leesten Memorial Pedestrian Bridge across the Providence River - An approximately 1,300-car garage sited adjacent to the District - The Downtown Transit Connector (DTC) a high frequency, direct bus rapid transit service from the Providence Amtrak/MBTA Station and Hospital District, routed through the District - Enhanced bike infrastructure throughout the District including a dedicated two-way cycle track along South Water Street - The extension of the Riverwalk from District Park to Point Street

-Significant private development on District parcels include the following:
+Significant private development on District parcels include the following projects:

-- Point225 opened in August 2019 as the first private development in the District.
-The 200,000-SF commercial building is anchored by the Cambridge Innovation Center, Johnson & Johnson, and Brown University's School of Professional Studies. - Chestnut Commons, a 92-unit multifamily residential project opened in 2020. - A 175-room Aloft Hotel opened in 2021. - Emblem 125, a 248-unit multifamily development with ground-floor retail, opened in 2022. - Parcel 6, a mixed-use development with 62 units of mixed-income housing, ground-floor retail, and a Trader Joes grocery store is currently under construction and on track to open in 2022.
+- Point225 opened in August 2019.
+The 200,000-SF commercial building is anchored by the Cambridge Innovation Center (CIC), Johnson & Johnson, Brown University's School of Professional Studies, and 60,000 square feet of wetlab space that is currently under construction.
+CIC is a coworking space home to more than 200 companies, including a cluster of more than 30 companies focused on offshore wind energy. - Chestnut Commons, a 92-unit multifamily residential project opened in 2020. - A 175-room Aloft Hotel opened in 2021. - Emblem 125, a 248-unit multifamily development with ground-floor retail, opened in 2022. - Parcel 6, a mixed-use development with 62 units of mixed-income housing, ground-floor retail, and a Trader Joes grocery store also opened in 2022.